Everything is Bigger in Vegas

-Immediate research led us to the above mentioned triad of structures – none of which were to actual scale of a hydrant and none of which had any sort of water function whatsoever.
+Immediate research led us to the above-mentioned triad of structures - none of which were to the actual scale of a hydrant and none of which had any sort of water function whatsoever.
 We wanted ours to look real.
-The design brains of Bunnyfish Studio went to work, and began to stretch the proportions of an actual fire hydrant to see how tall it could go before getting too narrow and wobbly.
+The design brains of Bunnyfish Studio went to work and began to stretch the proportions of an actual fire hydrant to see how tall it could go before getting too narrow and wobbly.
 Turns out the answer is close to 15-feet-tall.

 And so it began ... the design and construction of the world's largest, functioning fire hydrant.

 On December 12, 2013, it arrived.